-I am a senior at the University of Connecticut, where I will be graduating in May 2013 with B.A. in Music.
-Violin is my primary instrument, although I recently began playing viola in the UConn Symphony Orchestra.
+I graduated from University of Connecticut in 2013 with B.A. in Music.
+Violin is my primary instrument, although I also played viola in the UConn Symphony Orchestra.
 I have a passion for chamber music and violin literature from the classical and romantic periods.
 I am also interested in early music, particularly an early string instrument called the viola da gamba, which is the focus of my current honors thesis.

 I grew up in the Presbyterian Church and was baptized at Cross Roads Presbyterian Church in Waterford, CT, where my family and I were members.
 In 2009, my family moved to Arnold, Maryland where now I am a member of Woods Memorial Presbyterian Church in Severna Park, MD.
 When in school I attended St. Mark's Episcopal Church in Storrs, CT where I sing in the choir.
 In my free time, I enjoy painting, drawing, reading, and spending time with friends and family.
 I especially love going for walks with my mother and younger sister, Bea (the beautiful young woman in the photo with me), and visiting my grandparents in Georgia.